-You can monitor the current number of allocated packet receive buffers in MONITOR's General Information screen.
+You can monitor the current number of allocated packet receive buffers on Monitor's General Information screen.

 • Watchdog Packets are used to make sure stations are connected.
-If the server doesn't receive a packet from a station within a set time (Delay Before First Watchdog Packet), a watchdog packet is sent to the station.
+If the server doesn't receive a packet from a station within a set time (delay before first watchdog packet), a watchdog packet is sent to the station.

-If the station doesn't respond within a configurable amount of time (Delay Between Watchdog Packets), another packet is sent.
+If the station doesn't respond within a configurable amount of time (delay between watchdog packets), another packet is sent.